-BUS201 Web Page Design
+BUS201 Web Page Design 3 cr. hr.

 This course will cover skills necessary to create, design, and publish a web page.
 Students will do step-by-step activities to learn web design and will do projects to reinforce their learning to master the skills.
 Case studies that require critical thinking will be used to reinforce concepts and skills.
 Prerequisite: BUS235